alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap4.md

 C. Typosquatting

 D. Tailgating

+13. B. Pharming best fits this description.
+Pharming attacks use web pages that are designed to look like a legitimate site but that attempt to capture information like credentials.
+Typo squatting relies on slightly incorrect hostnames or URLs, and nothing like that is mentioned in the question.
+Tailgating is an in-person attack, and phishing is typically done via email or other means to request information, not by setting up a site like this, although some phishing attacks may direct to a pharming website!

 14-  When a caller was recently directed to Amanda, who is a junior IT employee at her company, the caller informed her that they were the head of IT for her organization and that she needed to immediately disable the organization's firewall due to an ongoing issue with their e-commerce website.
 After Amanda made the change, she discovered that the caller was not the head of IT, and that it was actually a penetration tester hired by her company.
 Which social engineering principle best matches this type of attack?